waku-org/specs/standards/core/rln-contract.md

     1. If there are expired unclaimed slots in the tree, use the slot with the earliest expiration date past its grace period, otherwise create a new slot;
     2. if the membership re-uses a previously used slot, the previous user can claim their deposit back.
 2. The user sends messages while the membership is active:
-    1. If the user exceeds the rate limit, their over-limit messages are not propagated in that epoch; the deposit is not slashed.
+    1. If the user exceeds the rate limit, their over-limit messages are not propagated; the deposit is not slashed.
 3. After the membership expires, the user can do one of the following:
     1. Do nothing.
-The deposit remains in the contract, and the user retains the ability to send messages (respecting the per-epoch rate limit); until another user takes their slot
+The deposit remains in the contract, and the user retains the ability to send messages (respecting the per-epoch rate limit) until another user takes their slot;
     2. Withdraw the deposit.
 The user receives the full deposit back, and loses the ability to send messages;
     3. Extend the membership.
 The user sends a transaction to re-enable their membership for another expiration term.
 The user only covers gas costs and does not have to provide additional funds.
 The original deposit remains in the contract.
 The membership is prolonged for another expiration term under the same conditions.